kuzzleio/kuzzle/doc/2/guides/main-concepts/3-querying/index.md

 ::: warning
-This considerably lengthens the time needed for a request because Elasticsearch will wait a maximum of one second for the background indexing task to be performed.
+This **considerably lengthens the time needed for a request** because Elasticsearch will wait a maximum of one second for the background indexing task to be performed.
 :::

 ### Manual Refresh

-It is possible to request a manual refresh of the documents of a collection with the [collection:refresh](/core/2/api/controllers/collection/refresh)action.
+It is possible to request a manual refresh of the documents of a collection with the [collection:refresh](/core/2/api/controllers/collection/refresh) action.

 This action **can take up to a second** to refresh the underlying Elasticsearch indice.